Rashmi-278/GreenFinance/README.md

+# Green Finance : Web3 Invoicing Platform

+###### Buidl in progress

+### Intro

+Invoicing is an essential part of any business, as it facilitates payment processing and helps keep track of financial transactions.
+However, traditional invoicing processes can be cumbersome, time-consuming, and prone to errors.
+With the advent of Web3 tools, businesses now have access to a more efficient and secure invoicing platform.

+Web3 tools are built on blockchain technology, which offers transparency, security, and decentralization.
+By leveraging the power of Web3, businesses can create an invoicing platform that is more reliable, streamlined, and cost-effective.
+The platform allows for instant payment processing, automatic reconciliation, and real-time tracking of payments.

+In addition, the Web3 invoicing platform enables businesses to transact in a more transparent and secure manner.
+By using smart contracts, businesses can establish trust with their customers, eliminating the need for intermediaries and reducing the risk of fraud.
+The platform also allows for more flexible payment options, including cryptocurrencies, which can help businesses expand their customer base and reach a global audience.

+### Features

+- Web3 wallet and email signin
+- Create Invoice with all the neccessary details

+###### buidling
+- Profile dashboard to list invoices
+- Pay the invoice with Crypto , powered by Depay

+### Pages

+/ - Landing page
+Home page for Green Finance

+/createProfile

+/invoice - Create Invoice
+Create an invoice

+More pages to be added

+#### Things worked on during hack

+##### Frontend
+- Landing page
+- Chakra UI Components
+- Invoice form
+- Stepper invoice form
+- react-hook-form connect
+- context API for Global state management

+##### Polybase
+- Authentication
+- Schema
+- Functions to update
+- Read function and validation
+- Write function and validation

+##### ZkSync via Depay
+Depay is payments tool discovered through ZkSync Ecosystem : https://ecosystem.zksync.io/
+- Depay Button
+- Depay widget

 # Example app with [chakra-ui](https://github.com/chakra-ui/chakra-ui) and TypeScript

 This example features how to use [chakra-ui](https://github.com/chakra-ui/chakra-ui) as the component library within a Next.js app with TypeScript.